 Layover in Paris : the best ways to spend your time

 If you’ve got a stopover in Paris it’d be a shame to miss out on the world’s most visited city.
-So what should you do to make the best out of your day, like a typical Parisian would?
+So what should you do to make the best out of your day, as a typical Parisian would?

 Getting to Paris center from CDG Airport